ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    This means import a module in stage *n* instead of stage 0 as per normal.
    ::
      <decl> ::= $let <integer-literal> <<existing syntax>> = <<existing syntax>>
+   This means bind identifiers in stage *n* instead of stage 0 as per normal.
    In both case the ``$`` must not be followed by whitespace, both to avoid conflicts with other syntax and to be consistent with splices.
-   The means bind identifiers in stage *n* instead of stage 0 as per normal.
-   Module exports however are restricted to stage 0.

 #.
+Module exports, however, are restricted to stage 0.
+   There is no syntax analogous to that of definitions and imports to overcome what is for them merely a default of stage 0.

+#.
 The current "stage restriction" on splices using bindings from the current module is abolished.
-   Any stage n + 1 binding in a stage n splice is fair game.
+   Any stage n - 1 binding in a stage n splice is fair game.

 #.
-Relax ``-XTemplateHaskellQuotes`` to instead allow Template Haskell constructs, but restrict their usage so all syntax is in stages >= 0.
+Relax ``-XTemplateHaskellQuotes`` to instead allow splices, but restrict their usage so all syntax is in stages >= 0.

 #.
 Introduce ``-XTemplateStagePersistence``.
    Which is implied by ``-XTemplateHaskellQuotes`` (and thus plain ``-XTemplateHaskell``) for backwards compatibility.
    It allows the current behavior where we blur the distinction between stages.
    In particular, with `TemplateStagePersistence` enabled:

-   - Stage 0 identifiers bound in another module can be used in stage 1 (quotes) and stage -1 (splices).
+   - Stage 0 identifiers bound in another module can be used in stage -1 (splices).
-   - Stage 0 identifiers bound anywhere can be used in stage 1, and are automatically.
+   - Stage 0 identifiers bound at the top level can be used "by reference" in stage 1.
    - Typed template haskell is allowed.
    - The ``Lift`` type class and all its associated definitions are made available.
+   - Stage 0 identifiers bound anywhere can be used "by value" in stage 1, via an implicit ``lift``.

    These are always permitted today.
    But with ``-XNoTemplateStagePersistence``, overriding the default, all of those are *disabled*.